MI-OSiRIS/ceph/doc/mgr/influx.rst

     ceph config set mgr mgr/influx/hostname influx.mydomain.com
     ceph config set mgr mgr/influx/username admin123
     ceph config set mgr mgr/influx/password p4ssw0rd

 Additional optional configuration settings are:

 :interval: Time between reports to InfluxDB.
 Default 5 seconds.
 :database: InfluxDB database name.
 Default "ceph".
 You will need to create this database and grant write privileges to the configured username or the username must have admin privileges to create it.
 :port: InfluxDB server port.
 Default 8086
 :ssl: Use https connection for InfluxDB server.
 Use "true" or "false".
 Default false
 :verify_ssl: Verify https cert for InfluxDB server.
 Use "true" or "false".
 Default true
-:destinations: Set multiple influxdb destinations.
-Set as a JSON array of objects.
-The property 'hostname' is required in each object.
-Other properties will be taken from the global config-key settings if they are not set in the objects.

-For example, setting 2 influx destination hosts which will all take database, user, password from the other config key settings:
+If you're using multiple destinations, they can be added this way:

 ::

-    ceph config-key set mgr/influx/destinations '[ { "hostname": "influx1.mydomain.com"}, {"hostname": "influx2.mydomain.com"} ]'

-If the destination hosts required different username/password/etc then also set those properties in the destinations objects.
-You cannot set different intervals for different hosts.
-If destinations is set then the 'hostname' key is ignored.
-Note that you must use double-quotes in the JSON string.
+    ceph influx dest-add hostname=example.com username=admin password=admin interval=5 database=ceph port=8086 verify_ssl=true ssl=true

+If you leave any setting out, the default will be used, as set using ceph config set mgr mgr/influx/<key> <value>.

 ---------
 Debugging
 ---------

 By default, a few debugging statments as well as error statements have been set to print in the log files.
 Users can add more if necessary.